MatthieuVeillon/javascriptjourney/content/blog/this/index.md

 console.log(b) //5
 ```

-ES5 introduced **bind**, a utility wrapper, which returns a new function that is hardcoded to call the orifinal function with the `this` context set as you specified
+ES5 introduced **bind**, a utility wrapper, which returns a new function that is hardcoded to call the original function with the `this` context set as you specified

 ####New binding

-When a function is invoked with the `new` keyword in front of it, the following things are done aurtomatically:
+When a function is invoked with the `new` keyword in front of it, the following things are done automatically:

 - a brand new object is created
 - the newly constructed object is `[[Prototype]]`-linked.